pingcap/blog/tidb-4.0-preview-easier-to-use-production-ready-htap-database.md

 title: 'TiDB 4.0 Preview: An Easier-to-Use, Production-Ready HTAP Database'
 author: ['Siddon Tang']
 date: 2020-04-10
 summary: Get a preview of TiDB 4.0.
-Our landmark release has true HTAP capabilities, continues to solve issues for large-scale, distributed SQL databases, and is easier to use than ever.
+Our landmark release has production-ready HTAP capabilities, continues to solve issues for large-scale, distributed SQL databases, and is easier to use than ever.
 tags: ['Release', 'Distributed SQL database', 'HTAP', 'Ecosystem tools', 'Cloud-native', 'Benchmark']
 categories: ['MySQL Scalability']
 image: /images/blog/easier-to-use-production-ready-htap-database.png